ktorio/ktor-documentation/topics/client-bearer-auth.md

 ### Refresh tokens

-Use the `refreshTokens` callback to define how the client obtains new tokens when the current access token becomes
+Use the `refreshTokens {}` callback to define how the client obtains new tokens when the current access token becomes
 invalid:

 ```kotlin